Last updated: April 30, 2022. Originally published: March 13, 2014

 She was cute, but she was a pain in the ass.
 There was very little affection between us, and a whole lot of frustration.
 She didn’t love me.
 I didn’t love her.

-These days, I get a lot of emails from people in the exact same situation.
+These days, I get a lot of messages from people in the exact same situation.
 “I’ve had my new dog for a week.
 He doesn’t seem to like me and I don’t love him.
 Am I a horrible person?”

 What these people, and my younger self, failed to realize is that getting a dog is only the beginning of the adoption process.
 You still have to build the relationship.